argonautproject/cds-hooks-for-pama/guidance.md

 | `http://fhir.org/argonaut/pama-rating-consult-id` | REQUIRED | *uri* | correlation handle that can be used for audit logging |
 | `http://fhir.org/argonaut/pama-rating-auc-applied` | OPTIONAL |  *uri* | URL indicating the AUC applied |

 ### CDS Client Processes PAMA Response

 A CDS client, or EHR, **SHALL** support the following behaviors to process a PAMA Response:

-- Automatically incorporate an appropriateness rating from any _suggestion card_ when the auto-apply flag is set to `true`
+- Automatically incorporate appropriateness ratings from any _suggestion cards_ where the auto-apply flag is set to `true`
 - Communicate any automatically-incorporated appropriateness ratings to the user
 - Store any automatically-incorporated appropriatness ratings and make them available for subsequent reporting
 - Display any _suggestion_ cards that convey valid alternative orders